 2. It may lead to over trading.
 When you’re over trading, you become emotional and lose objectivity of the markets.

-If you read How I Lost 50% Of My Capital Before Turning Into A Profitable Trader, you’d realize that I used to find excuses to place a trade.
+If you read How I Lost 50% Of My Capital Before Turning Into A Profitable Trader, you’d realise that I used to find excuses to place a trade.

 I was trading price action, harmonic patterns and trend following setups.

-What I got in return was confusion, emotional drain and a consistent losses.
+What I got in return was confusion, emotional drain and consistent losses.

 Want to know a secret?